 Remember, a role model can also be a mentor.
 You may not have the face-to-face opportunity to be coached by them but if you follow them from a distance you can receive the same amount of value.

 “If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.” – Anthony Robbins

 Have you found other characteristics in current or past employees that went on to achieve great success?

 Michel Falcon is a customer and employee experience coach and keynote speaker based in Vancouver, Canada.
-He works with organizations who want to develop strategies to strengthen their customer experience efforts and increase their revenue and profits.
-If you enjoyed this post, more of his thoughts and full bio can be found on his website www.michelfalcon.com.
+He works with organizations that want to develop strategies to strengthen their customer experience efforts and increase their revenue and profits.

 Sign up for instant access to Shep’s research report on customer service and customer experience.